LAST UPDATED: May 15, 2024

 4) Make appointments for your annual physical and with any specialists

 Most insurance companies will require a “stability period” for any changes in medication or any new conditions that are diagnosed.
-Thus it is smart for snowbirds to schedule any medical appointments for April and May, so that any changes take place over the summer and will not affect your insurance stability period requirements.
+Thus, it is smart for snowbirds to schedule any medical appointments for May and June, so that any changes take place over the summer and will not affect your insurance stability period requirements.

 Of course, if you have a new diagnosis, or have had a milestone birthday, that may also trigger an increase in premium that cannot be avoided.